Pensions

 Having all your pensions savings in one place can cut down on admin time, as well as potentially reducing the charges you pay.

 It might not be right for everyone and there’s no guarantee you’ll get more as a result of transferring.
-Some older workplace pension plans might have valuable benefits or guarantees, so check you won’t lose these if you transfer.
+Some older pension plans might have valuable benefits or guarantees, so check you won’t lose these if you transfer.
 For example, if you’re thinking about moving money out of a final salary (also known as a defined benefit) pension plan, or if you’re unsure about your options, you should seek financial advice.

 A pension plan is an investment, so its value can go down as well as up and it could be worth less than was paid in.